 Specify the incident angle of the laser for each surface.
 It may be a good idea to set the preview to Top View.
-When the object to be scanned has areas with cavities or voids, specify the angle that allows the laser beam to pass through the cavities.

-Settings for Scanning dialog box (Plane Scan)
+Setting Screen for Scanning (Plane Scan)

-When scanning ends, the results of scanning appear.
+6 When scanning ends, the results of scanning appear.

-Go to "3-3 Performing Scanning," see "Checking the Scanning Results."
+[TM] Go to "3-3 Performing Scanning" and see "Checking the Scanning Results."